CreativeFlume/cf-framework-strategy/README.md

 a primary goal.

 In the case where a framework interface *must* change due to some performance (or security) implication, you can be confident that your client projects can be updated with a quick change in dependency.
+Another benefit is the ability to load test your application on various leading frameworks at the click of a button, as well as go back in time and try new framework versions out on older code in order to compare performance.

 Meet *cf-framework-strategy*.
 It goes a little something like this: